-As of June 30, 2023, the most recent date for which market data is available, there were 39 financial institutions in our primary market of Greenville County, 26 financial institutions in the Columbia market, 35 financial institutions in the Charleston market, 36 financial institutions in the Raleigh market, 24 financial institutions in the Greensboro market, 49 financial institutions in the Charlotte market, and 82 financial institutions in the Atlanta market.
+As of June 30, 2024, the most recent date for which market data is available, there were 40 financial institutions in our primary market of Greenville County, 27 financial institutions in the Columbia market, 36 financial institutions in the Charleston and Raleigh markets, 25 financial institutions in the Greensboro market, 50 financial institutions in the Charlotte market, and 81 financial institutions in the Atlanta market.
 We compete with other financial institutions in our market areas both in attracting deposits and in making loans.
 In addition, we have to attract our client base from other existing financial institutions and from new residents.
 Many of our competitors are well-established, larger financial institutions with substantially greater resources and lending limits, such as, Bank of America, Wells Fargo, and Truist.
 These institutions offer some services, such as extensive and established branch networks and trust services that we do not provide.
 In addition, many of our non-bank competitors are not subject to the same extensive federal regulations that govern bank holding companies and federally insured banks.
 We believe the financial services industry will likely continue to become more competitive as further technological advances enable more financial institutions to provide expanded financial services without having a physical presence in our markets.
 Because larger competitors have advantages in attracting business from larger corporations, we do not generally compete for that business.
 Instead, we concentrate our efforts on attracting the business of individuals and small and medium-size businesses.
 With regard to such accounts, we generally compete on the basis of client service and responsiveness to client needs, the convenience of our offices and hours, and the availability and pricing of our products and services.